 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to decide what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you review your options.
+This will help determine how many gallons per hour is needed and be a guide as you review your options.

 All homes and families are different.
-Our team at Peachtree Service Experts can provide you with a home health report to help you determine which humidifier is appropriate for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Call us at 678-235-9699 or visit our online scheduler to make an appointment.
+Our team at Peachtree Service Experts can offer you a home health report to help you determine which humidifier is appropriate for your home.
+And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Call us at 678-235-9699 or check out our online scheduler to make an appointment.